Polestar 1: Performance

 Polestar claim the sprint of 0–100 km/h can take 4.2 seconds.

 Powertrain

-The Polestar 1 is powered by a hybrid powertrain, using a twincharged 2.0-litre inline four-cylinder petrol engine from the Volvo XC90 T8 to drive the front wheels through an 8-speed automatic transmission, with an additional two electric motors powering the rear wheels.
-Combined, the total output is 619 hp and 738 lbft; at its announcement, the maximum power output was rated slightly less, at 600 hp.
+The Polestar 1 is powered by a hybrid powertrain, using a twincharged 2.0-litre inline four-cylinder petrol (gasoline) engine from the Volvo XC90 T8 to drive the front wheels through an 8-speed automatic transmission, with an additional two electric motors powering the rear wheels.
+Combined, the total output is 619 hp and 738 lbft.
+At its announcement, the maximum power output was rated slightly less, at 600 hp.

 The petrol engine is connected to an Integrated Starter Generator, acting as a starter motor and torque fill during gear changes.
 It adds 68 hp, for a total output of 326 hp and 321 lbft to the front axle.

 Each electric motor produces 116 hp, for a total of 232 hp and 354 lbft to the rear axle.